Britta Schuessler MA, Registered MBACP (accred)

 - be able to have a more peaceful mind

 - take control of your thoughts and emotions

-I am a mindfulness teacher with ten years of experience running groups.
+I am a certified mindfulness teacher with almost 30 years of practise and ten years of experience running groups.
 Mindfulness is a fantastic tool to help you with anxiety, depression and feeling more in control of your life.

 The benefits of mindfulness are that you can:

 Have better sleep